sellersj/hello-world-javafx-jpackage/README.md

 # hello-world-javafx-jpackage

-## Built using github actions
+## Pre-built using github actions
 As a demo some distributions are built using the github actions.
 If you go to the [actions section](https://github.com/sellersj/hello-world-javafx-jpackage/actions) and click on the latest run and scroll to the bottom of the page where the "Artifacts" are, you should be able to download them from there.

 ## Toolchain required
-This setup requires that you have a matching toolchain file that points to the correct jdk needed.
+This setup requires that you have a matching [maven toolchain](https://maven.apache.org/guides/mini/guide-using-toolchains.html) file that points to the correct jdk needed.

 ## Troubleshooting